About apparent superluminal drives in generic gravity theories: Generalization to general gravity models and arbitrary matter content

-By virtue of lemma \ref{gr2} it follows that once a null geodesic has two conjugate points $q_0$ and $p_0$, the "nearby" null geodesics will also have such pair $p$ and $q$.
-One can wander along these null geodesics and conclude that all of them have conjugate points unless the conjugate point $q$ moves far away.
+By virtue of lemma 3 it follows that, once a null geodesic contains two conjugate points $q_0$ and $p_0$, then the "nearby" null geodesics will also contain such pair $p$ and $q$.
+One can move along these null geodesics and conclude that all of them have conjugate points unless the conjugate point $q$ moves far away.
 Another possible situation is that the point $q$ moves to a point where $I_{\Lambda}(\lambda)$ is finite but the space time is not extended further.
-Note that it may be the case that a space time does not extend beyond some point even if there are no curvature singularities there \cite{geroch}.
-If anything like this happen, it may be the case that this null geodesic admits another pair of conjugate points $r_0$ and $s_0$ not "close" to $p_0$ and $q_0$.
-One may wander again along the null geodesics.
+Note that there exist space times which does not extend beyond some point or hypersurface even if there are no curvature singularities there \cite{geroch}.
+If anything like this happens, it should not be necessarily concluded that the geodesic does not contains conjugate points.
+It may be the case that this null geodesic admits another pair of conjugate points $r_0$ and $s_0$ which are simply not "close" to $p_0$ and $q_0$.
+The nearby geodesics however, will also contain close conjugate pairs $r$ and $s$.
+One may wander again along the null geodesics around this particular one.
 By repeating this procedure, one may find eventually an inextensible null geodesic $\gamma:[a, b]\to M$ that has no conjugate points.
-If this geodesic appears, proposition \ref{temporal} shows that it can not be deformed to a time like one.
+If this geodesic appears, proposition 1 shows that it can not be deformed to a time like one.
 Its image is achronal.
-If instead this null line does not appear, then the function $f(\Lambda)$ of lemma \ref{us} is upper semi-continuous.
-The proof of this lemma in fact applies, as every geodesic has a pair of conjugate points and the continuity of lemma \ref{gr2} takes place.
-Then the generalization \ref{gw} of the Gao-Wald theorem follows, as is a consequence of this upper semi continuity property and the presence of conjugate points in every null geodesics.
-In other words, the following has been proved.
+If instead this null line is not present in the space time, then the points a) and b) of Lemma 1 will be satisfied and the function $f(\Lambda)$ of lemma 2 becomes upper semi-continuous.
+Then the generalization of the Gao-Wald proposition follows, as it is a consequence of this upper semi continuity property and the presence of conjugate points in every null geodesics.
+In other words, the following has been proved. \\